ietf-wg-acme/acme/draft-ietf-acme-acme.md

 It is up to the server's local policy to decide which names are acceptable in a certificate, given the authorizations that the server associates with the client's account key.
-A server MAY consider a client authorized for a wildcard domain if it is authorized for the underlying domain name (without the "*" label).
 Servers SHOULD NOT extend authorization across identifier types.
 For example, if a client is authorized for "example.com", then the server should not allow the client to issue a certificate with an iPAddress subjectAltName, even if it contains an IP address to which example.com resolves.

+Wildcard names SHOULD NOT be accepted unless a client is authorized for that exact wildcard name.
+For example, an authorization for `*.*.example.com` requires the specification of that exact name and does not authorize the issuance of `*.foo.example.com`.

 If the CA decides to issue a certificate, then the server creates a new certificate resource and returns a URI for it in the Location header field of a